Skip to content

 4. It replays them through the aggregate's @apply methods to rebuild current state

-5. The handler invokes the domain method, which raises new events
+5. The handler invokes the domain method, which calls raise_()raise_() automatically invokes the corresponding @apply handler, mutating state in-place

 6. The repository appends the new events to the Event Store